 - 1. In IGEL Setup, go to System > Firmware Customization > Custom Commands > Post Session. - 2.
 Under Session type, select Citrix. - 3.
-Under Post session command, enter the following command: /etc/igel/usb-power-reset/igel-usb-power-ctl -p cycle - (i) You do not need root permissions for this action.
+Under Post session command, enter the following command: /etc/igel/usb-power-reset/igel-usb-power-ctl -p cycle

 As a result of the configured USB power cycle, after the end of the Citrix session, the display of the SpaceMouse should become dark for about 1 second and then bright again.